Frequently Asked Questions (FAQ)

 How do I move to another unit or community?

 After a minimum of one-year tenancy, you may apply for a transfer to another unit.
-To be eligible for a transfer, your household should be in good standing.
+To be eligible for a transfer, your household must be in good standing.
+Please note, only tenants who are part of the Rent-Geared-to-Income program are eligible for internal transfers.

 How much notice do I give before I move out?